omar16100/ruby-shop/README.md

 ruby-shop
 =========

-Basic eCommerce site, just to get some taste of the rails stack.
+Basic eCommerce site, just to get some taste of Amazon S3, Heroku and the Rails stack.

 Next to focus:

-  * Full text search with websolr.
-MAke search bar working
+* Full text search.
-  * FriendlyId. test this functionality
+* Mailers
-  * Mailers - notify users as described in google doc
+* rspec testing
-  * controller testing and integration testing (read a book)
+* amazon s3